June 12, 2020

-EdApp’s microlearning courseware platform Educate All is free for teachers, students, and anyone else on the planet who has a desire to learn.
+EdApp’s free teacher tool, Educate All, is free for teachers, students, and anyone else on the planet who has a desire to learn.
 Together with UNITAR, EdApp is redefining what they mean by ‘team micro teaching’ by creating a true global village of educators.
 Here, you’ll find a free, comprehensive library of world-class, fully editable courses that your learners can use to gain new knowledge and further their education.

 This free tech tool for teachers also offers an authoring tool, which is an excellent way to effectively educate your learners with vital knowledge and skills.
 Powerful learner metrics are available for learner assessment, and EdApp’s Brain Boost spaced repetition feature is next to none.
 This tool uses the science of spaced repetition or the practice of repeating learning over time to improve learning retention rate.

 No credit card required.

 Paymo is a full-fledged project management software offered free of charge for Schools, Colleges & Universities.
-Paymo works well as a school management software thanks to its helpful features and multiple layers of access and user permissions.
+Paymo works well as a management tool and free software for teachers, thanks to its helpful features and multiple layers of access and user permissions.

 The platform is excellent for all sorts of collaboration: student-teacher collaboration, peer collaboration, and even among staff members.
 For example, teachers (or professors) can organize classwork, plan projects of all kinds, and track their own time for proof of work.
 As ‘project managers,’ they can also supervise students’ logged hours (enrolled as ‘project members’).